amjadmajid/aud/Pytorch_lightning/README.md

 Then, create a .tar using the following command on Windows:

-tar -cvzf archive name.tar path to folder to compress
+tar -cf name.tar path to folder to compress

 After this, a tar file should be found in the directory the command was run.
 This tar can be used as a webdataset.